-Project Connect ensures the educational rights of children and youth experiencing homelessness as outlined in the McKinney-Vento Homeless Assistance Act.
-Project Connect staff determine a family's eligibility for services, and work with parents, schools, community agencies, and surrounding school districts to ensure that homeless students in grades Pre-K through 12 have full and equal opportunity to succeed in school.
+Columbus City Schools provides specific supports for the students who are involved in the foster care, justice system, and/or those experiencing homelessness.
+A dedicated district liaison is in place to help ensure the educational rights of children and youth whom the District is responsible.
+The McKinney-Vento Homeless Assistance Act and Every Student Succeeds Act (ESSA) are the guideposts for services provided.
+Staff determine a family's eligibility for services, and work with parents, schools, community agencies, and surrounding school districts to ensure that every student in transition, in grades Pre-K through 12, have full and equal opportunity to succeed in school.

-Project Connect works to provide assistance with:
+Program staff work to provide assistance with such needs as:

-- school selection and enrollment

-- school transportation

-- · after-school tutoring and homework assistance at shelter agencies

-- · school supplies for students

-- · addressing barriers that affect school attendance and full participation

-- obtaining necessary documents such as birth certificates, school records, and medical records
+- School selection and enrollment (Best Interest Determination-BID) - School transportation - School supplies for students - Addressing barriers that affect school attendance and full participation - Obtaining necessary documents such as birth certificates, school records, and medical records - Transcript/credit recovery and verification - Collaboration with local child protection agencies - · Dispute resolution

-- dispute resolution

-Juvenile Justice Liaison Felisha Lyons
+Juvenile Justice Liaison Timothy Nared